polent/b/content/blog/TheAgenticDesignWorkflowOrchestratingMCPAndAIForScale/TheAgenticDesignWorkflowOrchestratingMCPAndAIForScale.md

 ---
 title: The Agentic Design Workflow - Orchestrating MCP and AI for Scale
-description: Explore how MCP Apps, the Figma MCP Server, and Storybook MCP form a continuous design system flow — replacing manual handoffs with AI-driven orchestration that turns annotations and tokens into production-ready code without pixel-perfect mockups.
+description: Explore how MCP Apps, the Figma MCP Server, and Storybook MCP form a continuous design system flow, replacing manual handoffs with AI-driven orchestration that turns annotations and tokens into production-ready code without pixel-perfect mockups.
 date: 2026-03-16
 tags:
   - MCP